edoCsItahW/ndf/README.md

   Number of asynchronous workers per thread, default is `10`.

 - `autoSpawnImport`:
-  Automatic injection of global symbol imports, default is `true`.
+  Automatic injection of global symbol imports, default is `false`.
 Enabling this will inject global symbol import comments into the file header.

 ## Known Issues

-Currently, there are no known issues, but if any arise, please leave a comment in the [issues](https://github.com/edoCsItahW/ndf/issues) section.
+please leave a comment in the [issues](https://github.com/edoCsItahW/ndf/issues) section.

+1. When a file is too large, the parsing time is too long, which causes the opening of other files to not perform parsing.
+2. Because global symbols are defined in file scope, they will lose the association information when they contain global symbols.

 ## Todo